-Using the old Victoria Soya Mills silo site as an engine for transforming Toronto’s Waterfront
+How can we use the old silo site as an engine for transforming Toronto’s Waterfront?

 Toronto’s waterfront is been undergoing a complete revitalization, with many future projects planned and in store.
 The downtown waterfront contains two giant concrete silos known as the Canada Malting and Victory Soya Mills silos.
 These are former soya and grain storage facilities from back when Toronto’s port contained heavy industrial uses and are now designated heritage buildings.